New radiation technique aims to spare rectal cancer patients from surgery

 Summary

-This early-phase study tests whether MRI-guided radiation therapy can safely treat rectal cancer while allowing patients to keep their rectum.
-About 22 adults with stage I to III rectal cancer will receive tailored radiation and chemotherapy.
-The main goal is to check for serious side effects and see if the cancer disappears completely.
+This early-phase trial tests whether MRI-guided adaptive radiation therapy, combined with the chemotherapy drug capecitabine, can safely treat rectal cancer while preserving the rectum.
+About 22 adults with stage I-III rectal cancer will receive escalating doses of radiation guided by real-time MRI.
+The main goal is to check for serious side effects, but researchers will also see if the cancer disappears completely.

 Get updates